MicrosoftDocs/mesh-docs/mesh/develop/make-your-environment-available/understanding-build-and-publish-results.md

 ## Failed results

-If you get the **Fail** indicator for any one of these, it means there's a problem that needs to resolved.
+If you get the **Failed** indicator for any one of these, it means there's a problem that needs to resolved.

 **Build failed**: Unity failed to build the scene.
 Look at the **Console** to see if contains messages on what went wrong.
 This will probably need to be fixed before you can continue.